By Helen Booth

 Peter, a professional landlord, agrees.
 “I think this is a real elephant in the room subject,” he says.
 “Inheritance tax problems come to people at the end of their lives when they’re not in the best state to cope with them.
 We don’t realise just how hard it is until it happens.”

 The tax is a charge on the estate – the money, property and possessions – of someone who dies.
 With the current threshold at £325,000, anything above that may be taxed at 40%.
-Considering house prices in parts of the country, it’s no wonder the mere mention of it instils dread in so many.
+Tax rules are subject to change and depend on individual circumstances, but considering house prices in parts of the country, it’s no wonder the mere mention of it instils dread in so many.

 Is our fear justified?